utkarshkishore/lumaa-spring-2025-ai-ml/README.md

 ## ⚙️ **Setup Instructions**
 - Clone this repo in your local machine.
+- Run the .ipynb file  using jupyter notebook  via the command prompt.
+- Install the requirements by running: pip install pandas scikit-learn numpy jupyter
+- If you don't have Jupyter Notebook installed, you can install it using: pip install notebook
+- To open Jupyter Notebook, navigate to the directory where the repository is cloned and run: jupyter notebook.
-- Run the .ipynb file and give input "I love action movies with superheroes and space battles."
+- Give input "I love action movies with superheroes and space battles."
-- It will return the following output-
+-
    🔥 Top 5 Movie Recommendations:

 1. The Incredibles (Score: 0.2682)